 Major League Baseball star Curtis Granderson, whose Grand Kids Foundation has spearheaded nearly 15 years of community service benefiting thousands of kids and families, was named the recipient of the 2021 Heisman Humanitarian Award.
-The honor will be presented at the 87th Annual Heisman Memorial Trophy Dinner Gala on Sunday, December 12 in New York City, where along with his award Granderson will receive $75,000 to support his Grand Kids Foundation.
+The honor was presented at the 87th Annual Heisman Memorial Trophy Dinner Gala on December 12, 2021 in New York City, where along with his award Granderson received $75,000 to support his Grand Kids Foundation.

 “Curtis Granderson represents the best of the Heisman Trophy Trust – commitment to youth development and empowerment through sports,” said Mike Comerford, President of the Heisman Trophy Trust.
 “Granderson’s work with the Grand Kids Foundation is transforming the lives of young people across America through education, fitness and nutrition.”

 Granderson played 16 seasons in Major League Baseball for the Detroit Tigers, New York Yankees, New York Mets, Los Angeles Dodgers, Toronto Blue Jays, Milwaukee Brewers, and Miami Marlins.
 He is a three-time MLB All-Star and won a Silver Slugger Award in 2011.